ganatrask/awesome-lerobot/control_robot/README.md

 ### 2.2 Genesis (In Development)

-Integration with LeRobot ecosystem coming soon.
+Integration with the LeRobot ecosystem is coming soon.

 ### 2.3 Maniskill (In Development)